Westminster Abbey, London

 Visit the iconic, Gothic abbey church in Westminster

-London’s Westminster Abbey is one of the must-see historical sites in the world.
-Located west of the House of Parliament in the city of Westminster.
+Located west of the House of Parliament, Westminster Abbey church is one of the must-see historical sites in the world.
 Dating back to more than 1000 years in history, this was the first location where Benedictine monks used to visit to carry out their daily worship.
-Today this is a beautiful church and a beloved place for the monarchy’s coronation ceremony and royal weddings.
-A structure that is beautiful both on the outside as well as on the inside with its paintings, stained glass, artifacts, and pavements.
+Today this is a beautiful church in London and a beloved place for the monarchy’s coronation ceremony and royal weddings.
+UNESCO identified this landmark in 1987 as a World Heritage Site based on its cultural, historical and scientific significance.

+The Westminster Abbey structure that is beautiful both on the outside as well as on the inside with its paintings, stained glass, artifacts, and pavements.
+The original building was erected in AD 960 by Saint Dunstan and King Edgar.
 The structure and the building itself looks very much like a French building and it only adds to its beauty.
 Over the century, chapels and towers were added, sculptures and carvings of late gothic were introduced.

 Coronations and Weddings

 From the time of William, the Conqueror, the British monarchy has been crowned here except Edward V and Edward VIII.
 It has become a tradition for all important functions of the royal family to be carried out here, including the weddings of the royal family.

 Indeed, Westminster Abbey is a masterpiece of art and history dating from its origin during the Benedictine monastery.
 Today, both a sight to behold as well as a church carrying out sermons and services, indeed this is a monument that should be visited by people from all over the world.

 Our experts would love to create a package just for you!